Mead Killion, President/CTO

 Mark Piepenbrink, CEO

-Mark Piepenbrink, B.S., CPA has over thirty years of financial and accounting experience in manufacturing and distribution with the last ten years as Etymotic CFO.
+Mark Piepenbrink, B.S., CPA has over 40 years of financial and accounting experience in manufacturing and distribution with 10 years as Etymotic CFO.
 Mr. Piepenbrink spent 11 years in public accounting with KPMG Peat Marwick where he performed audits and served as advisor to owners of closely held manufacturing and distribution companies.
 He utilized technical abilities and past experience to develop practical solutions for business problems.
 Mr. Piepenbrink has had extensive experience in management, negotiation, computer modeling, strategic planning and forecasting, contract review, human resource management and organizational development.